People

 (they/she)

-Lyndsay has over 18 years’ experience in community and voluntary sector development, support and representation and, more recently, in senior management and leadership in equalities organisations.
+Lyndsay has been working in the Third Sector since 2005, in voluntary sector development, support, and representation; community development; and senior management and leadership in equalities charities.
 They are committed to reducing inequalities, improving wellbeing, challenging stigma, and the importance of identity-led working.

 They love living in the middle of nowhere, hanging out with a growing gang of chickens and cats, and sharing their ridiculously wild woodland garden with the resident red squirrels, badgers, hares and pine martens.